 The type of treatment you need depends on where the cavity is located, how deep the hole extends, and how large it’s grown.
-The first step is to remove any decay and then your dentist fills the hole with porcelain, gold, silver or composite resin.
+The first step is to remove any decay.
+Then your dentist fills the hole with porcelain, gold, silver, or composite resin.
 The most popular fillings are tooth-colored, so they don’t stand out.

 You may need to have the root removed, after which your tooth is covered with a crown.
 Because your family dentist is also a cosmetic dentist, you can count on getting the best options so your health and your appearance are preserved.